AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/overview.md

 Without sample content and configuration, it can be difficult to test the powerful features of AEM for new and experienced clients alike.
 The AEM Reference Demos Add-On allows for the easy creation of sandbox environments pre-loaded with sample content and pre-configured using the latest Adobe best practices guidelines.
 With the add-on, you can easily evaluate AEM Sites and AEM Screens features in context and with hardly any configuration.

-* **If you are new to AEM**, following this journey is the easiest way to get up-and-running with real content in an actual, fully-functioning AEM environment to allow you to test functionality and get to know the capabilities of AEM.
+* **If you are new to AEM**, following this journey is the easiest way to get up-and-running with real content in an actual, fully functioning AEM environment to let you test functionality and get to know the capabilities of AEM.
 * **If you are an experienced AEM user**, following this journey is the easiest way to set up a separate demo environment for testing purposes or create a POC using new functionality.

-Whatever your particular need, if you need an AEM environment filled with realistic, fully-functioning, sample content, setting up a sandbox with the AEM Reference Demo Add-On is for you.
+Whatever your particular need, if you need an AEM environment filled with realistic, fully functioning, sample content, setting up a sandbox with the AEM Reference Demo Add-On is for you.
 Keep reading!

 ## AEM Documentation Journeys {#documentation-journeys}